Call us at (978) 827-4115

 Loan Periods and Limits

 Patrons will be blocked by the system when they have 50 or more items checked out on their card.
-No more than five (5) DVDs may be taken out on one card at any given time.
+No more than ten (10) DVDs may be taken out on one card at any given time.
 Quantities of books or other items may be additionally limited by Library staff to prevent a single patron or family from depleting the Library’s collection on a particular subject or author.

 The maximum number of holds a patron may have on their record at one time is 20.

 With an understanding that patrons will make every effort to return materials in a timely manner, occasionally items will be returned late.
-Patrons with materials two (2) weeks overdue will receive a phone call reminder.
+Patrons with materials two (2) weeks overdue will receive an auto-generated email or a phone call reminder.
 If items are not returned, a bill will be sent once items are four (4) weeks overdue.
 Patrons will be prohibited from borrowing materials until those items have been paid for or returned.
 Items returned in good condition do not need to be paid for or replaced.
 The Library reserves the right to suspend the borrowing privileges of an entire family if this overdue policy is circumvented or abused through the use of multiple cards.

 The Stevens Memorial Library collaborates with other libraries throughout the Commonwealth, as well as many libraries across the nation, to share items in our collections.
 If we do not have an item, we will make every effort to request it from another library.
 The Library reserves the right to limit the number of interlibrary loan items requested or borrowed by a patron at any given time.
 This service is only available to patrons who do not currently have any lost or overdue items on their cards.